npalm/action-docs/README.md

 # Action docs

-A clie to generate, and update documentation for GitHub actions based on the action definition yml.
+A CLI to generate and update documentation for GitHub actions, based on the action definition `.yml`.
 To update your README in a GitHub workflow you can use the [action-docs-action](https://github.com/npalm/action-docs-action).

 ## TL;DR

-Generate docs via cli.
+Generate docs via CLI.

 ```bash
 npm install -g action-docs